 Contemporary Use in Hawai‘i and Polynesia

-Although there appear to be no references to aiwahine (a close feminine woman confidante to a feminine woman) in the historical record, the term is used in current Hawaiian LGBTQ discourse.
-The absence of aiwahine could be due to the lack of interest in women’s folklife by non-Hawaiians who recorded the earliest histories.
+Although there appear to be no references to aiwahine (a close female confidante to a woman) in the historical record, the term is used in current Hawaiian LGBTQ discourse.
+The absence of aiwahine could be due to the lack of interest in women’s lives by non-Hawaiians who recorded the earliest histories.
 Or aiwahine could be a new word, created in response to awareness of worldwide LGBTQ identities, and the adaptation of Gay folk identity discourse to Hawaiian traditional language.
-The same may be true with transperson-refined identity markers mahuwahine and mahukane (see article, “Mahu”).
+The same may be true with Hawaiian transperson identities mahuwahine and mahukane (corresponding with transwoman and transman, respectively; see article, “Mahu”).
 The relationship of same-sex lovers and transpeople in Native Hawaiian society should be understood within an attitude of tolerance for various configurations of gender and erotic expression.
 Overall, aikane and mahu identities were considered acceptable and unremarkable.

 Lilikala Kame‘eleihiwa, Native Land and Foreign Desires, Pehea La E Pono Ai?
 Honolulu: Bishop Museum Press, 1992, pp. 116, 145, 180, 191-2, 263-4, 266, 274, 276, 284, 365n.6, 379, 388.